ivan-al-khayat/codebase_Solution_challenge_2023/README.md

 7- receive the notification of status update;\
 8- press again the manage button to set the status of the alert to solved;\
 9- receive the notification of status solved;\
-10- verify that the manage button is not clickable, and the test is finished.\
+10- verify that the manage button is not clickable, and the test is finished.

+the codebase for the backend part of our system is splittend into zip files, each of which containing the code for the Google Cloud Function involve.
+These zip files are named function-source_<function name>.zip

 As a next step we plan to present the app in Flutter, and we alredy started prototyping it; it available here: https://drive.google.com/file/d/1I-tP9-Y9-1NGVoR6gVTU4C4FADqtTZdA/view to better design the user interface.